rust-lang/book/src/ch05-03-method-syntax.md

 ### Methods and Ownership

-Just like we discussed in Chapter 4.2 ["References and Borrowing"](ch04-02-references-and-borrowing.html), methods can only be called on structs that have the appropriate permissions.
+Like we discussed in Chapter 4.2 ["References and Borrowing"](ch04-02-references-and-borrowing.html), methods must be called on structs with the right permissions.
 As a running example, we will use these three methods that take `&self`, `&mut self`, and `self`, respectively.

 ```rust,ignore
 impl Rectangle {